-In Spanish, unlike other languages, we have two verbs to refer to ourselves or to other people (or also things) depending on what we want to tell at each moment: ser and estar.
+In Spanish, unlike other languages, we have two verbs to refer to ourselves or to other people (or also things) depending on what we want to say at each moment: ser and estar.

 When we are speaking or writing, deciding whether we have to use ser vs estar is not that difficult.
 You just have to have some clear concepts and above all have a lot of practice.
 The more we use these verbs, the better we will learn to apply them correctly in our daily lives.
 When you become fluent in Spanish, you will stop thinking about which of the two verbs you have to use at one time or another.
 You will come to realize that one of the two will sound wrong in the phrase you are building or simply that you have changed the meaning of what you wanted to say.

 You have to be careful when using ser vs estar: it is not the same to say that “Mi amigo Mario es de Madrid” instead of “Mi amigo Mario está en Madrid”.
 We will see the difference below.

 Ser vs estar: what you are taught at school